marcosjroig/angular-6-first-app/Readme.md

-## In the Command line run:

-NPM install

-## This will Install the Angular CLI
+## Angular 6 web page

-Note: you need to have Node installed in your PC
+## Under construction.
+I will have interesting code to share very shortly :-)